rmercer33/jalancintasanctuary.com/_posts/sol/2015-09-28-what-questions-are-you-asking.md

 peacefulness or is there an inner gnawing and dissatisfaction?”

-While the form these questions take can appear different for each of us, the life we shape through our choices begins to reveal the answer we selected, even if the moment of that selection is now hidden in the mist of our past.
+While the form these questions take can appear different for each of us, the life we shape through our <span id="tour-stop-h">choices begins to</span>
+reveal the answer we selected, even if the moment of that selection is now hidden in the mist of our past.

 By looking closely at the questions we ask daily, we discover where our allegiance lies; is it in survival or abundance, suffering or happiness,